-If your request to the Reporting API fails and you get a response code
+If your request to the Reporting API fails with a server error, you get a

-- 10 failed requests per project per profile per hour
+- 10 server error failed requests per project per view (profile) per hour

-- 50 failed requests per project per profile per day
+- 50 server error failed requests per project per view (profile) per day

 If the number of your failed requests exceeds these quotas, you'll get the following error:

-Instead of continuously resubmitting a failed request, implement exponential backoff to resubmit it.
+Do not continuously resubmit a failed request.
+Instead, implement exponential backoff to resubmit it.

 Exceeding quota limits